EURO 2024 qualifying top scorers: Romelu Lukaku and Cristiano Ronaldo lead the way | European Qualifiers

 Lukaku took his tally to ten in Belgium's home game against Sweden, which was abandoned at half-time with the scores level at 1-1.

-Ronaldo, however, is now also on to ten goals after finding the net in Portugal's 2-0 win over Liechtenstein on Matchday 9.
-The striker has won almost everything there is to be won in football, but has yet to finish as top scorer in a EURO qualifying tournament.
+Ronaldo joined Lukaku on ten goals after finding the net in Portugal's 2-0 victory over Liechtenstein on Matchday 9.
+The striker has won almost everything there is to be won in football, but is yet to finish as top scorer in a EURO qualifying tournament.

 Who has the most assists in EURO qualifying?